Tayruh/tayruh.github.io/solo/framework.md

 - **Summary:** The initial story summary, which is about a paragraph.
 - **Anticipations:** A list for tracking concepts or events that you want to see manifest in the game/story and is the primary reason that you are playing.
 This list should always have at least one incomplete item that you are working toward.
 I cross them out as they get fulfilled.
 - **Notes:** A list of notes to yourself about the game, like questions or potential problems that you need to figure out, or reminders to do things.
 I cross them out rather than deleting them once they no longer matter.
-- **Threads:** A nested list of storylines currently happening in the game, described by important events and labeled by their associated 9 Q's story sections to help form a narrative arc.
+- **Threads:** A nested list of storylines currently happening in the game, described by important events and labeled by their associated 9Qs story sections to help form a narrative arc.
-- **Character List** and **Thread List:** Lists as described in *Mythic GME* for randomly selecting the story elements of your game when needed, but using the Adventure List version from *Mythic 2e* as described in *Mythic Magazine Vol.17*.
+- **Character List** and **Thread List:** Lists as described in *[Mythic GME](https://www.drivethrurpg.com/product/20798)* for randomly selecting the story elements of your game when needed, but using the Adventure List version from *Mythic 2e* as described in *[Mythic Magazine Vol.17](https://www.drivethrurpg.com/product/395373)*.
 - **Characters:** The character sheets and summaries of PCs and NPCs.
 This section is sometimes extracted into a separate file if it gets too large.
 	After generating a PC or NPC using the method described in the Meaning table section, I then write a short interpreted summary of that character (only a few sentences).
 The character's character sheet follows that.